joshwolfer/doctorconsul/README.md

 # HashiCorp Consul Docker-Compose Test Environment

 This repo contains a full featured environment for setting up and testing HashiCorp Consul Enterprise.
+While it is not directly intended to be used for Consul demos, the entire environment is consistently built within ~2 minutes.

 **Details**: